elcobvg/lumen-realworld-example-app/readme.md

 - `database/factories` - Contains the model factory for all the models
 - `database/migrations` - Contains all the database migrations
 - `database/seeds` - Contains the database seeder
-- `routes` - Contains all the api routes defined in api.php file
+- `routes` - Contains all the api routes defined in web.php file
 - `tests` - Contains all the application tests
 - `tests/Feature/Api` - Contains all the api tests